ForestAdmin/agent-nodejs/docs/datasources/provided/sql.md

   /** Only for PostgreSQL: A flag that defines if `pg-native` shall be used or not */
   native: false,

-  /** Only used by sqlite: path where the database file is located */
+  /** Only for SQLite: path where the database file is located */
   // storage?: string;

   /** Connection pool options */